CodeAndMagic/android-deferred-object/README.md

 **See the main article on [Piping Promises](android-deferred-object/wiki/Piping-Promises)**

-** What are those generics you keep throwing arround
+## What are those generics you keep throwing around?

 **See the main article on [The Promise Interface](android-deferred-object/wiki/The-Promise-Interface)**